GhayasAhmad/auto-background-remover/README.md

 Our Android Background Remover Library offers a fast and efficient solution for removing image backgrounds.
 Simply provide the library with a bitmap, and it will return a new bitmap with the background removed.
 This library uses advanced image processing algorithms to accurately separate the subject from the background, delivering professional-quality results.

-Key Features:
+#### Key Features:

-•   Instant Background Removal: Quickly process any bitmap image.
+&ensp;•&emsp;Instant Background Removal: Quickly process any bitmap image.\

-•   High Accuracy: Retains sharp edges and minimizes artifacts.
+&ensp;•&emsp;High Accuracy: Retains sharp edges and minimizes artifacts.\

-•   Fast & Efficient: Optimized for quick image processing.
+&ensp;•&emsp;Fast & Efficient: Optimized for quick image processing.\

-•   Easy Integration: Simple API for seamless integration into Android apps.
+&ensp;•&emsp;Easy Integration: Simple API for seamless integration into Android apps.\

-•   Support for Multiple Formats: Works with a wide range of image types.
+&ensp;•&emsp;Support for Multiple Formats: Works with a wide range of image types.\

-•   No External APIs: Fully self-contained solution.
+&ensp;•&emsp;No External APIs: Fully self-contained solution.

 Ideal for e-commerce apps, social media platforms, and design tools, this library streamlines background removal without the need for complex setups or external services.
 ## Gradle